 Dual Degree Options: Students seeking a master's degree in health administration at MU may expand their studies to obtain the following:

 - Certificate in European Union Studies

 Students who choose a dual degree option must apply separately to each degree program.
 Earning a dual degree takes less time than completing two degrees independently.
-Students can earn the Certificate in European Union Studies within the regular two-year HSM course of study.
+Students can earn the Certificate in European Union Studies within the regular two-year MHA course of study.

 Click here to apply.
 Note: To receive priority for potential financial support within the department, residential program applications should be submitted prior to March 1.

 Coordinator of Student Recruitment & Admissions